SYSTEMS DESIGN IS6850

-concepts learned in systems analysis, database design, and programming courses to design and develop a working model of an information system.
-Students will be assigned 10 to 12 milestones for designing systems for a given application environment.
+concepts learned in systems analysis, database design, and programming courses to design and develop an information system for an organization.
+Students are assigned 7 to 9 milestones for designing systems for a given application environment.
 Each milestone involves a detailed presentation in the class and a professional quality written report.
 Students are required to work in groups.

 Grading: The following grading scheme will apply.

 The course uses problem based learning (PBL) approach.
 It provides an opportunity to integrate knowledge acquired in previous MIS classes to analyze and design a work system to solve business problems in an organization.
-For the project students would submit a detailed report on each design milestone.

 1. All written reports must be of professional quality.
 Only typewritten and